Consumer Assistance | Energy | Telecom | Warehouse | Commission Actions | Miscellaneous

 How do residential solar systems work?

-What are the components of a photovoltaic (PV) systems?
+What are the components of a PV system?

+Solar PV modules or solar panels are where electricity gets generated but are only one of the many parts in a complete PV system.
+A number of other technologies must be in place for the generated electricity to be useful in a home or business.
 PV arrays must be mounted on a stable, durable structure that can support the array and withstand wind, rain, hail, and corrosion over decades.
 These structures tilt the PV array at a fixed angle determined by the local latitude, orientation of the structure, and electrical load requirements.

-Inverters are used to convert the DC electricity generated by solar photovoltaic modules into AC electricity, which is used for local transmission of electricity, as well as most appliances in our homes.
+Inverters are used to convert the DC electricity generated by solar PV modules into AC electricity, which is used for local transmission of electricity, as well as most appliances in our homes.
 PV systems either have one inverter that converts the electricity generated by all of the modules, or microinverters that are attached to each individual module.
 It is expected that inverters will need to be replaced at least once in the 25-year lifetime of a PV array.

 How much electricity can you generate with solar?

-The National Renewable Energy Laboratory developed a tool called PVWatts for this purpose.
+The National Renewable Energy Laboratory developed a tool called PVWatts4 for this purpose.
 It estimates the energy production and cost of energy of grid-connected PV energy systems for any address in the world.
 It allows homeowners, small building owners, installers, and manufacturers to easily develop estimates of the performance of potential PV installations, and can even compare solar’s cost to utility bills.
 These tools are great for getting started, but make sure to work with a solar installer for a custom estimate of how much power your solar energy system is likely to generate.

 What are my ownership options?